Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Dual tree-depth, circuit complexity and Graver basis

-Let $F$ be a rooted forest obtained from $T$ as follows.
-For each edge $e$, the vertex of $e$ farther from the root is identified with the (unique) row of $A'$ that is non-zero in the column that is the label of $e$ (recall that the columns of $X$ form an identity matrix), and then remove the root of $T$ and add an isolated vertex for each zero row of $A'$.
-In this way, we obtain a rooted forest $F$ with vertex set formed by the rows of $A'$ and the height of $F$ is at most $c_1(A)^2$.
+Let $F$ be a rooted forest obtained from the tree $T$ as follows.
+For each edge $e$, the vertex of $e$ farther from the root is identified with the (unique) row of $A'$ that is non-zero in the column that is the label of the edge $e$ (recall that the columns of $X$ form an identity matrix), and then remove the root of $T$; also add an isolated vertex for each zero row of $A'$.
+In this way, we obtain a rooted forest $F$ with vertex set formed by the rows of $A'$.
+Note that the height of $F$ is at most $c_1(A)^2$.
 We will show that the dual graph of $A'$ is a subgraph of $\cl(F)$.
 As no column of $X$ contributes any edges to the dual graph of $A'$, it is enough to consider columns not contained in $X$.
 Let $z$ be a column of $A'$ that is not contained in $X$ and let $v$ be a leaf of $T$ such that the column $z$ of $A$, which is an element of $M(A)$, is contained in the linear hull of the labels of the edges on the path from $v$ to the root of $T$.
 Hence, the column $z$ of $A'$ contains non-zero entries only in the rows with non-zero entries in the columns that are labels of the edges on the path from $v$ to the root of $T$.
 Consequently, all edges contained in the dual graph of $A'$ because of non-zero entries in the column $z$ are between vertices on the path from the vertex $v$ in $F$ to the root of the corresponding tree of $F$.
 It follows that the dual graph of $A'$ is a subgraph of $\cl(F)$ and so its tree-depth is at most the height of $F$, i.e., it is at most $c_1(A)^2$.
 We conclude that $\td_D(A')\le c_1(A)^2$.

 It remains to analyze the entry complexity of $A'$.
 The entries of $A'$ in the columns of $X$ are zero or one.
-Every column $z$ of $A'$ that is not contained in $X$ forms a circuit with some of the columns of $X$.
-The entries of $A'$ in the column $z$ are equal to $-c_x/c_z$ where $c_x$, $x\in X$, and $c_z$ are the corresponding integer entries of this circuit of $A'$ (and so of $A$).
+Next consider a column $z$ of $A'$ that is not contained in $X$ and consider a circuit $c$ of $A'$ (and so of $A$) whose support contains $z$ and some elements of $X$ (such a circuit exists as the columns of $X$ form a basis of the column space of $A'$).
+Observe that the entries in the column $z$ are equal to $-c_x/c_z$ (otherwise, $c$ would not be a circuit of $A'$).
 We conclude that the entry complexity of $A'$ is at most $2\left\lceil\log_2 (c_1(A)+1)\right\rceil$. \end{proof}